Current Reservoir Level

 Whale Rock Reservoir is a great resource for the community at large to enjoy the outdoors and interact with nature in a responsible manner.
 Our staff seeks to engage the community in order to expand recreational activities that maintain water quality and meet State guidelines for reservoir operations.

 Fishing is open all year and CA DFG fishing regulations apply.
 Access will be closed during significant rain events due to muddy trail conditions.
+There is no watercraft of any kind allowed on the lake.

 Open from 6 AM till 7PM.
 The gate is electric and closes at 7 PM.
 Please exit the facility before 7 PM.